MicrosoftDocs/win32/desktop-src/DirectShow/cmediaposition-gettypeinfo.md

 ---
-Description: 'The GetTypeInfo method retrieves the type information for the object, which can then be used to get the type information for an interface.' ms.assetid: '0a04c43d-8b4b-4780-b02f-04053c405c77'
+Description: The GetTypeInfo method retrieves the type information for the object, which can then be used to get the type information for an interface. ms.assetid: 0a04c43d-8b4b-4780-b02f-04053c405c77
-title: 'CMediaPosition.GetTypeInfo method'
+title: CMediaPosition.GetTypeInfo method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # CMediaPosition.GetTypeInfo method